yashrajr368-ops/adocate-ai/README.md

-# adocate-ai
-An AI-powered Legal Assistant built with Flask, SQLite, and Gemini AI that helps clients and advocates manage cases, generate legal reports, upload documents, and receive AI-powered legal guidance.
 # ⚖️ AI Advocate

 AI Advocate is an AI-powered legal assistance platform developed using **Python Flask**, **SQLite**, and **Google Gemini AI**.